-City & courtyard gardens, cottage & informal gardens, patios, containers.
+City and courtyard gardens, cottage and informal gardens, patios, containers.

 Tall plants, and any grown in a windy position, will need staking at planting time.
 You can tie the individual stems of large-flowered varieties individually to bamboo canes.
 For smaller and more bushy varieties, use a plastic or metal support ring to help hold the whole plant together.